mmourafiq/mmourafiq.github.io/_posts/2013-09-01-intuition-behind-the-delta-dirac-function.md

  0 & \text{ otherwise }
 \end{array} \right.$$

 This function has the particularity to look more like a real function since we can calculate the integral for this function.
-In the same time, this can turn into the delta Dirac function when when we narrow the interval $[-\tau, \tau]$, i.e. when $$\tau \to 0$$
+In the same time, this can turn into the delta Dirac function when when we narrow the interval $$[-\tau, \tau]$$, i.e. when $$\tau \to 0$$

 Let's calculate the integral of this new function: